The 7 Step Proven Process for Scaling an Agency to $50k+/m

 That ends now.
 Level up your thinking and step into your role as CEO.
 Otherwise you’ll remain stuck where you are for years, continuing to work 14-hour days and not making anywhere near the progress you know you’re capable of.

-Get it through your head now: knowing your numbers is crucial to your ability to get out of the $10k – $20k per month “pity party” and move to those higher income levels.
+Get it through your head now: knowing your numbers is crucial to your ability to create a scalable business and move to those higher income levels.

 What gets measured gets managed.